SoftwareEngineeringToolDemos/ICSE-2013-DRC/README.md

 If you simply want to install the DRC plugin for your Eclipse software, you only need to look in the __/plugins__ directory described below.
 However, if you'd like to view the source code behind the plugin, then you need to know that the source code of this tool is composed of five Eclipse plugin projects, that can be imported into Eclipse and built.
 The directories of interest for this purpose are __/projects__ and __/dependencies__.

 ### Description of /plugins
 If you want to get the DRC tool up and running in your Eclipse software, just copy the five .jar files in this directory to the _dropins_ folder of your Eclipse installation.
 Usually, this folder is located at `/usr/share/eclipse/dropins/`.
-Then run Eclipse from a shell by giving `eclipse -clean`.
+Then run Eclipse from a shell by executing `eclipse -clean` in the terminal.
 This will force Eclipse to clean its caches before starting.

 ### Description of /projects
 Contains the following Eclipse projects that compose the source code for the DRC plugin: